 So far, clarifying has helped my hair out a lot in my hair care regimen, and when you use clarifying shampoo I noticed less breakage after detangling my hair in the shower.
 Before clarifying, I would see large strands In my toothed comb and tiny strands.
 Now that I am clarifying, I no longer see this.
 I wish I knew the science behind how it stops breakage.

-Why Use Clarifying Shampoo: How Often To Use Clarifying Shampoo?
+Why Use Clarifying Shampoo: How Often To Use a Clarifying Shampoo?

-Suppose you have never used a clarifying shampoo and want to know when to use one.
+Suppose you have never used a clarifying shampoo and want to knowhow often to clarify hair.
 I recommend using this kind of Shampoo whenever you are ready.
 You might even notice minor changes to your hair, as I did and in a good way.

 The best time to use a clarifying shampoo is when you feel there is much buildup from styling products or notice that you have recently used many hair products.
 But I like to use a detox shampoo when I want the perfect silk press or when I know that I have used many hair products in my hair and have product buildup.

-What are the benefits of using a clarifying shampoo and why use Clarifying Shampoo?
+What are the benefits of using a clarifying shampoo 4c hair and why use Clarifying Shampoo?

 The primary purpose of using a clarifying shampoo is to clarify the hair.
 It removes product build up and also minerals from hard water.
 It would be best if you did not do it too often, as it can strip the hair.
 Clarifying the hair too often can cause dry hair or even brittle hair.

 So, take need.
 You do not have to do it often.
-If you need advice to know how often you need to clarify may depend on a few factors.
+If you need advice to know how often to clarify curly hair may depend on a few factors.